A general formula for the index of depth stability of edge ideals: Depth stability and diophantine systems of linear inequalities

 Since $V = A \sqcup B$, we have

 Moreover, we can always increase the components $a_i$ to get a new solution with $\sum_{i \in A}a_i = t-1$ and $\sum_{i \in B}a_i = t-1$.
 From this it follows that

 where $|\a| := a_1 + \cdots + a_n$.

 Let $\Min(G)$ denote the set of minimal (vertex) covers of $G$.
 Note that $F \in \Max(G)$ if and only if $V - F \in \Min(G)$.
-By Proposition \ref{TNT}, $\depth R/I^t = 1$ if and only if the following diophantine system of linear equations and inequalities is feasible:
+By Lemma \ref{TNT}, $\depth R/I^t = 1$ if and only if the following diophantine system of linear equations and inequalities is feasible:

 The latter system can be translated in a straightforward manner into the following system without involving the parameter $t$:

 Therefore, we obtain the following characterization for $\D_\a(I^t) = \langle A,B \rangle$.